Babuka6/cse15l-lab-reports/lab3.md

 ### c) The fact that we can combine multiple statements simplifies search a lot.
 Also, if a programmer has color-blindness changing color of highlight can help.

 ## Example 4)Search and Replace in Multiple Files:
-You can use grep to search for a pattern in multiple files and then use sed for a search and replace operation.
-For example, replacing "old" with "new" in all files within a directory: grep -rl "old" /path/to/directory | xargs sed -i 's/old/new/g'
+ChatGPT: "You can use grep to search for a pattern in multiple files and then use sed for a search and replace operation.
+For example, replacing "old" with "new" in all files within a directory: grep -rl "old" /path/to/directory | xargs sed -i 's/old/new/g'"
 ### a)
 Here is original instances of "gun" and sentences where its found in a file:
 ```